tharunK03/Pro-Vital/README.md

 1. Find your local IP address (Mac/Windows): ipconfig getifaddr en0 ---for mac

-2. Start Vite server for network access: npm run dev -- --host 0.0.0.0

-4. Open this URL on your mobile browser: http://<your-local-ip>:3000/5174
+2. Open this URL on your mobile browser: http://<your-local-ip>:3000/5174

 ## License